Jurong Bird Park, Singapore - Things to Do in Jurong Bird Park

 Top Things to Do in Jurong Bird Park

-Booking Tip: Shows run multiple times daily, typically at 10am and 4pm, with tickets included in general admission (around S$39 for adults).
-Arrive 15-20 minutes early to secure good seats in the amphitheater, and choose morning shows to avoid afternoon heat and potential rain.
+Booking Tip: Shows run twice daily at 10am and 4pm, with tickets included in park admission (S$37 for adults).
+Arrive 15-20 minutes early for the best seats in the amphitheater, and bring a hat as birds may fly directly overhead.

-Take the comfortable air-conditioned monorail system that connects major attractions throughout the park, offering elevated views of exhibits and resting opportunities between walking segments.
-The 1.7-kilometer track includes stops at key locations including the Waterfall Aviary, Penguin Coast, and various themed zones.
-The journey provides unique aerial perspectives of the park's layout and bird habitats from above.
+Take the air-conditioned monorail system that connects different zones of the park, offering elevated views of exhibits and resting opportunities between walking sections.
+The tram provides commentary about the park's conservation efforts and bird species while covering the 1.7km route.

 Getting There

-Jurong Bird Park is easily accessible via Singapore's excellent public transportation system.
-Take the MRT to Boon Lay Station (EW27) on the East West Line, then board bus service 194 or 251 for a short 10-minute ride directly to the park entrance.
-Alternatively, take the MRT to Jurong East Station and catch bus 335.
-For those driving, the park offers ample parking facilities with rates around S$5 per day.
-Taxis and ride-sharing services like Grab provide convenient door-to-door service, with fares from the city center typically ranging from S$15-25 depending on traffic conditions.
+Jurong Bird Park is located in western Singapore and easily accessible by public transport.
+Take the MRT to Boon Lay Station (EW27) on the East-West Line, then board bus 194 or 251 for a short 10-minute ride to the park entrance.
+Alternatively, take a taxi or ride-sharing service (approximately S$15-25 from the city center, 30-45 minutes depending on traffic).
+For those driving, the park offers ample parking at S$5 per day on weekdays and S$7 on weekends and holidays.

 Getting Around